Skip to content

 How to Turn “Auto-verify” On or Off in Google Chrome

-Exporting your Chrome passwords creates a single CSV file containing all your saved usernames and website combinations.
-This allows you to easily import them into other password management applications or store them securely offline.
+Exporting Chrome passwords creates a single CSV file containing all saved usernames and their associated websites.
+Users can import this CSV file into other password managers, such as Bitwarden or LastPass, or store the CSV file offline for safekeeping.

 ⚡ Quick Answer